Lay betting tips

 No guarantees

-Lay Picks does not promise profit, guaranteed winners, or risk-free betting.
+Lay Picks provides research only.
+It does not place bets, promise profit, or guarantee outcomes.

 What makes a lay betting tip responsible?